superseriousbusiness/gotosocial/docs/installation_guide/apache-httpd.md

 Or if you don't have a systemd service just restart it manually.

-## Set up Apache HTTP Server with LetsEncrypt SSL
+## Set up Apache HTTP Server with SSL certificate using MD module

 Now we'll configure Apache HTTP Server to serve GoToSocial requests.